zorkzorkus/ZorkPicUSB/README.md

 # About

 This library consists of a small number of .c and .h files, which enable the USB functionality of PIC microcontroller.
-It was created for PIC32MZ (high-speed USB) as Microchip only offer their "harmony"-framework, which imposes a set structure.
+It was created for PIC32MZ (high-speed USB) as Microchip only offer their "harmony"-framework, which imposes a set structure, state-machine and extremely overcomplicates things and is definitely not a joy to use.
 ZorkPicUSB provides USB functionality via API, Callbacks and Interrupts (future).
 A vendor defined interface together with the ZorkLibUSB library allow for simple user-defined data transfer.